belav/csharpier/Src/Website/docs/Ignore.md

 ```

 Use a ranged ignore to exclude multiple lines from formatting.
-A range is valid around statements and members.
+A range is not valid in all contexts.
+Currently it works with statements, members and object initializer expressions.
 ```csharp
 // csharpier-ignore-start
 public class Unformatted1     { }